 The B.S.P.A. degree program is administered through the Political Science Department and offers two emphasis areas.
 Public Administration emphasizes management in the public and nonprofit sectors.
 Public Policy allows focus on a particular policy area with attention to analytic training and research skills.

-A number of minors are available at UMSL.
-Some are offered by individual departments, while others, such as Classical Studies are interdisciplinary in nature and involve a number of departments.
+A number of minors is available at UMSL.
+Some are offered by individual departments, while others are interdisciplinary in nature and involve several departments.
 The requirements for the various minors are listed in either the departmental or interdisciplinary sections of this Bulletin.

 International Studies Certificate

 In cooperation with International Studies and Programs and other Colleges, the College offers certificate programs in African, East Asian, European, International, and Latin American studies.
 The College also cooperates in offering the International Business Certificate.

 Majors in the following departments may pursue departmental honors: biology, chemistry, economics, English, history, modern languages, and political science.
 Majors in criminology and criminal justice may pursue placement on the chair's list.

 Cooperative education and internship programs are available for students seeking career-related employment while enrolled in school.
 These programs afford Arts and Sciences students an opportunity to gain practical experience.
 Co-ops and internships are administered through Career Services, 278 Millennium Student Center.

 College of Arts and Sciences Extension

 Credit courses are offered at off-campus locations through the College of Arts and Sciences.
 These courses are open to UMSL students and qualify for regular academic credit toward degrees in the college.

 In accordance with the University's Latin Honors policy, candidates graduating from the College of Arts and Sciences in the 2023-2024 Academic Year must meet the following GPA qualifications: